Avoiding Cloud Configuration Conundrums

 Regularly conduct self-audits across all cloud tiers, subscriptions, accounts and tenants to test your security controls.
 We have helped several large clients test their policy enforcement with automated testing and reporting.
 Using AWS CloudFormation and Azure Resource Manager (ARM), we created templates designed to subvert specific policies, knowing that if it fails, then the policy is effective.
 Similarly, you can spot test specific configurations with scripting, running an auto script that confirms a configuration setting.

 Lastly, stay vigilant and make sure to check your work by routinely reviewing your logs for anomalous activity and policy adherence.
 Use this list to not only keep misconfigurations well-managed but also begin creating a positive cycle of greater productivity driven by cloud automation.
-Interested in learning more about how these strategies and tactics can work in tandem with your broader security policies, procedures and defense in depth posture?
-Learn more and reach out to us today.
+Interested in learning more about how these strategies and tactics can work in tandem with your broader security policies, procedures and defense in depth posture? and reach out to us today.

 Subscribe to our blog